Distillation of supersinglet states: Proof that the supersinglet is a fixed point

 where $ \vec{k} = (k_1, k_2, \dots, k_N) $ and $ k_n \in \{0,1 \} $ specifies a computational basis state, and we used the notation (\ref{3qubitlogical}).
 Substituting this into (\ref{fixedpoint}) and choosing a particular $ \vec{k} $, we have the equivalent relation

-where we defined the equivalent computational basis state but using the 3 qubit $ j = 1/2, \alpha = 1 $ irreducible representation
+where we defined the equivalent computational basis state, but using the 3-qubit $ j = 1/2, \alpha = 1 $ irreducible representation

-In Eq. (\ref{measureps}) we defined the three qubit to one qubit map ($ (\mathbb C^2)^{\otimes 3} \to \mathbb C^2$) that is used in our purification protocol.
-This is in fact an intertwiner since it is a linear map between representation spaces that commutes with SU(2) rotations.
+In Eq. (\ref{measureps}), we defined the three qubit to one qubit map ($ (\mathbb C^2)^{\otimes 3} \to \mathbb C^2$) that is used in our purification protocol.
+In fact, it is , an intertwiner since it is a linear map between representation spaces that commutes with SU(2) rotations.
 Explicitly, since $|0^{(3)}\rangle,|1^{(3)}\rangle$ span an irreducible $j=\tfrac12$ subspace that transforms exactly like a physical qubit, one has

 where $U\in\mathrm{SU}(2)$.
 The corresponding $3N$ qubit to $ N $ qubit map for the whole system was defined in (\ref{psoperatorbig}).
 This is similarly an intertwiner since we have the relation

 In the $ 3N $ qubit space, $ | {\cal S}_N \rangle^{\otimes 3} $ is a total spin zero state